Assassination of Henri I, Duke of Guise

 Assassination of Henri I, Duke of Guise, by Henri III, in 1588.
 Painting by Charles Durupt in the Château de Blois, where the attack took place.

-On 23 December 1588, Henri I, Duke of Guise was assassinated by the Quarante Cinq serving King Henri III.
+On 23 December 1588, Henri I, Duke of Guise was assassinated by the Quarante Cinq serving King Henry III.
 The event was one of the most critical moments of the French Wars of Religion.
-The duke had achieved, since 1584, considerable power over the kingdom of France, through his alliance with the Ligue movement, which he had co-opted for the cause of resisting the king's chosen successor of Navarre, a Protestant.
-Despite some effort to resist Guise and the ligue, Henri III had been forced by his weak position to accede to their continued demands.
-After the Day of the Barricades in May 1588, the ligue expelled Henri from Paris, and Henri was forced to make Guise lieutenant general of the kingdom, call an Estates General and sign an Edict of Union in July which prohibited Navarre from succeeding to the throne and outlawed Protestantism in France.
-Increasingly unable to bear the humiliations Guise and the ligue forced upon him, he was further outraged by the Estates General.
-The body, largely ligueur dominated, rejected his attempt to chastise Guise for forming associations, diverted tax income to Guise's brother Mayenne and rejected all compromise with the king.
+The Duke had achieved, since 1584, considerable power over the Kingdom of France, through his alliance with the Catholic League, which he had co-opted for the cause of resisting the King's lawful successor to the throne: the future Henry IV — a Protestant.
+Despite some effort to resist Guise and the League, Henry III had been forced by his weak position to accede to their continued demands.
+After the Day of the Barricades in May 1588, the League expelled Henri from Paris, and Henri was forced to make Guise lieutenant general of the kingdom, call an Estates General and sign an Edict of Union in July which prohibited Henry of Navarre from succeeding to the throne and outlawed Protestantism in France.
+Increasingly unable to bear the humiliations Guise and the League forced upon him, he was further outraged by the Estates General.
+The body — largely League-dominated — rejected his attempt to chastise Guise for forming associations, diverted tax income to Guise's brother Mayenne and rejected all compromise with the King.

-These indignities in combination with the increasingly cavalier attitude of much of the Guise family, who spoke of deposing him and interring him in a monastery, persuaded Henri to have the duke killed.
-To accomplish this, he required a time when Guise was alone, something that could only be accomplished at a meeting of the council.
+These indignities in combination with the increasingly cavalier attitude of much of the Guise family, who spoke of deposing him and interring him in a monastery, persuaded Henry to have the Duke killed.
+To accomplish this, he required a time when Guise was alone, something that could be accomplished only at a meeting of the council.
 Feigning an intention to leave Blois for Christmas, he persuaded Guise to come to a council meeting on 23 December.
-Guise received numerous warnings of the king's intentions for the meeting, but was unable to imagine that the pious and compliant Henri would dare touch him.
-Shortly after the meeting began, Guise was called away to meet the king.
-En route to the king he was attacked by several members of the king's bodyguard, the Quarante Cinq and murdered.
-His brother, the Cardinal de Guise and their ally the Archbishop of Lyon heard the fight in the next room, but were apprehended before they could aid their friend and brother.
-While the king prevaricated over what to do with Cardinal Guise he eventually decided that the Cardinal's threats against him warranted his death, and he was murdered in his cell the following day.
-The two men's ashes were then scattered into the Loire.
+Guise received numerous warnings of the King's intentions for the meeting, but was unable to imagine that the pious and compliant Henry would dare touch him.
+Shortly after the meeting began, Guise was called away to meet the King.
+En route to the King he was attacked by several members of the King's bodyguard, the Quarante Cinq and murdered.
+His brother, the Cardinal of Guise and their ally Pierre de Saint-Priest d'Épinac, Archbishop of Lyon, heard the fight in the next room, but were apprehended before they could aid their friend and brother.
+While the King prevaricated over what to do with Cardinal Guise he eventually decided that the Cardinal's threats against him warranted his death, and he was murdered in his cell the following day.
+The two men were cremated to avoid their remains becoming martyr's relics then scattered into the Loire.